JeremyGelb/spNetwork/README.md

 ### Installing

 you can install this package with the following code in R.
-The packages use mainly the following packages in its internal structure :
+The packages uses mainly the following packages in its internal structure :

 * igraph
 * sp